jreyes/AssistantPi/README.md

 You will need:

-1. A Raspberry Pi and an SD Card with a fresh install of Raspbian
+1. A Raspberry Pi and an SD Card with a fresh install of [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/)
 2. Audio peripherals:
     - external speaker with 3.5mm Jack
     - USB microphone